 - Tuesday, September 21 – Sunday, October 3 (Online Learning)

 - Monday, October 4 – Friday, October 22 (Webinars; number and dates TBC)

-- 30 students and young professionals (approximately 25 years of age or younger)
+- 30 students in college, university, or graduate school and young professionals (approximately 25 years of age or younger)

 - 15 from nuclear weapon states (NWSs) and 15 from non-nuclear weapon states (NNWSs)

 * NWSs are China, France, Russia, the United Kingdom, and the United States, as defined by the Treaty on the Non-Proliferation of Nuclear Weapons (NPT).
 NNWSs are all countries not NWSs.
 Among participants, one shall have a connection to Hiroshima Prefecture.

 (2) Part 2: In-person training program in Hiroshima

 Participants will have an invaluable opportunity to learn about the humanitarian impact of nuclear weapons through activities such as directly hearing testimonies of the survivors and visiting the A-bombed remains and peace museum, along with other themes.